UPenn-CIT599/final-project-bookexplorer/README.md

 # Book Explorer

-Book Explorer is an application that aims to recommend new books and authors based on the genre and most recent author and book that an user read.
-We leverage GoodReads API to retrieve an author's detail and books, and maintains a database of author names of our own research to find similar authors of the same genre.
+Book Explorer is a java application that aims to recommend authors and books to users based on their most recent reading history.
+It leverages GoodReads API to retrieve details of authors and their books, and runs its own recommendation algorithm.

-1. Class Components:
+1. **Architecture Components**:
     1. Classes that represent objects:
         * Author
         * Book